eventide-project/docs/user-guide/stream-names/messaging-stream-name.md

 - The `command_stream_name` method for composing command stream names
 - The `command_category_stream_name` for composing command category stream names
 - The `get_id` class method for parsing a stream's ID from a stream name
+- The `get_ids` class method for parsing a stream's ID from a stream name
 - The `get_category` class method for parsing a stream's category from a stream name

 ## Category Declaration